Tillered Docs

 If you try to delete the local peer using peers delete:

-Error: cannot delete local peer, use 'peers remove-self' instead
+Error: cannot delete local peer (use 'arctic peers remove-self' instead)

 Use arctic peers remove-self for the local agent.